iflores12/iflores12.github.io/jekyll/_posts/2024-08-09-Understanding Git Part One.md

 At some point while writing code and modifying files you will mess up and commit code that you did not want to commit.
 You have to be extra careful here because not everything can be undone and sometimes you can even corrupt your files and commit history if you're not paying attention.

-If you commit to early and you forget to add some files, mess up the commit message, want to redo the commit, or make additional changes then you'll use the command `git commit --ammend`
+If you commit too early and you forget to add some files, mess up the commit message, want to redo the commit or make additional changes then you'll use the command `git commit --amend`

-This will take your staging area and uses it for the commit.
+This will take your staging area and use it for the commit.
 If nothing has changed then the only thing that happens is that the commit message changes.

 ### Unstaging

 If you accidentally added files to the staging area after doing a blanket `git add *` and you want to remove the file from it you can run the command `git restore --staged <file>`.
 Git will actually show you this command when you do `git status` if you ever forget.

 If you want to unmodify a modified file because you realize that the changes you made don't make sense then you can easily unmodify it.
 You can revert it back to what it looked like in it's last commit.
 To do so run `git restore <file>`.
 This will work if you have not staged the file.
-If you have staged the follow first restore it from the staging area and then restore the file again.
+If you have staged then first restore it from the staging area and then restore the file again.
 This will revert all your changes.

 > [!NOTE] WARNING
 > It’s important to understand that `git checkout -- <file>` is a dangerous command.
 Any local changes you made to that file are gone — Git just replaced that file with the last staged or committed version.
 Don’t ever use this command unless you absolutely know that you don’t want those unsaved local changes.

 ### Remote

 When you work collaboratively with others you'll need to manage a remote repo.
-These are repos that are hosted on the a network somewhere or a website like Github.
+These are repos that are hosted on the network somewhere or on a website like Github.
 This means that you'll have to be constantly pulling data and pushing data to the remote repos.
 You'll have to manage remotes and branches that no longer exist or new branches that you make locally.

 To view what remote servers you have configured just run the command `git remote`.
 This will list all the remote servers you have.
-For the most part you should just see `origin`.
+For the most part, you should just see `origin`.
 If you add the `-v` flag it will show you the url.

 To get data from a remote repo you can use the command `get fetch`.
 This will pull down all the data from the remote project that you don't have in your local repo.
 You can also use `git pull` to both fetch new data from the remote repo and merge that remote into your current branch.